cibere/flow.py/docs/events.rst

 Error Handling Events
 ---------------------
-These events are triggered by flow.py to handle errors
+These events are triggered by flogin to handle errors

 on_error
 ~~~~~~~~